errorstudio/voipfone_client/README.md

 ```

-### Voipfone::SMS
+### VoipfoneClient::SMS
-The `Voipfone::SMS` class allows you to send SMS messages from your account.
+The `VoipfoneClient::SMS` class allows you to send SMS messages from your account.

 You need to make sure that you're sending _from_ a number which is in the list of registered mobiles.